 If you're closing, partially closing, or moving your school online due to strikes, contact your LA as soon as you have made a decision.
 It will update its website with this information, and may have arrangements in place to inform services like school bus providers.

-It’s your responsibility to notify parents.
-You should do this as soon as possible, so that they have time to make arrangements.
+It’s your responsibility to notify parents and carers.
+Do this as soon as possible, so they have time to make arrangements.

 See our guidance on emergency school closures for more information.
 Strikes aren't specifically covered in the DfE's guidance for emergency planning and response, but the section on staff shortages in our article can give you pointers for best practice.